StormLight14/pew-pew-io/README.md

 ## Autostart
 If 10 players connect the game will automatically start; there is currently no way to change this number besides from the code.
 (TODO: allow changing this number from the GUI or with a command line argument)

-## Why is it lagging so much, this is terrible
+## Why is it lagging so much, this is actually terrible
 Idk I'll optimize later